 “I’ve really got to go up to the Astronomy Tower and study the sky more.
-I need to memorize this star system,” I explain, indiating my large handful of rolled up charts.
+I need to memorize this star system,” I explain, indicating my large handful of rolled up charts.
 “It’s nearly dark, and conditions look clear, so I really should take advantage of it…”

 “Well mind if I join you?” he offers with hopeful eyes, making his way towards me.
 “I don’t really fancy sitting around the Common room tonight.
-It’s getting quite boring,”
+It’s getting quite boring already,”

 I shrug, “Sure Sirius.
-But I have to warn you it’s not going to be exciting up there tonight, just me peering into telescopes,”
+But I have to warn you it’s not going to be exciting up there tonight either, just me peering into telescopes,”

 He only smiles.
 “I’ve known you long enough to know about your obsession with stars, Rora.
 You can’t hide your giddiness.”

-I laugh, “Well I only meant you may be bored,”
+I narrow my eyes, “Well I only meant you may be bored…”

 “I think I’ll risk it,” he holds out his hand, turning now towards the staircase.
 “And besides, I’ve been up there plenty of times and I’ve been able to occupy myself.”
 His smile at this was oddly devious.
 “You coming?”